gl-inet/docs3.x/docs/tutorials/cloud.md

 "Bulk import" is for user who have a great number of devices to add.
 By "Bulk import" you can import many devices by a Microsoft excel file.

-### Binded info on router Web Admin Panel
+### Binded info on router web Admin Panel

-After you seccessfully add router to GoodCloud, go back to router Web Admin Panel,
+After you seccessfully add router to GoodCloud, go back to router web Admin Panel,

 APPLICATION -> Remote Access -> Cloud Management,